 Ohio State linked to ex-NFL coach Matt Patricia for DC role: report

-Ohio State is still searching for a replacement for Jim Knowles as the team’s next defensive coordinator, and now a former NFL assistant and head coach could be a new candidate.

-Ex-Detroit Lions head coach Matt Patricia has emerged as a possible contender for the Buckeyes’ defensive coordinator position and will have an interview with the program about the vacancy soon, according to 247Sports.
+Ohio State to hire ex-NFL coach Matt Patricia in DC role: report

+The search by Ohio State to replace defensive coordinator Jim Knowles appears to be over, as the Buckeyes are set to name Matt Patricia in the same role, according to ESPN’s Pete Thamel.

+In addition, Ohio State is set to name secondary coach Tim Walton as the team’s co-defensive coordinator in a position alongside Patricia in a revamp of the program’s defensive coaching rotation.

 Patricia last coached football on the Philadelphia Eagles staff during the 2023 season as a senior defensive assistant after serving 13 seasons with the New England Patriots.